rreece/rreece.github.io/essays/morals-of-poker.md

 Don't lose sight of your long-term goals.

-7. An opportunity missed is an opportunity lost
+7. Opportunity missed is opportunity lost
 -------------------------------------------------------------------------------

 Again, pay attention!